 Although she works remotely from Cape Cod, don't be surprised if you see her working in the SSCV offices as she and her husband travel to CO on a regular basis.
 When not working, she can be found listening to an excessive amount of 80’s & 90’s alternative music, exploring CO, hiking, snowshoeing, learning to ski (yes really!), or spending time with family & friends.

-Taryn was born in Lakewood, New York and started skiing at the age of three.
-She grew up skiing a small mountain, Holiday Valley in Ellicottville, New York while playing school sports and waterskiing in the summer.
+Taryn was born in Lakewood, New York, and started skiing at the age 3.
+She grew up skiing a small mountain, Holiday Valley in Ellicottville, New York, while playing school sports and waterskiing in the summer.
 She was a competitive athlete from the time she was 10 years old through her sophomore year of college.
-In 2008, Taryn graduated from West Virginia University with a bachelor's degree in Biology.
+In 2008, Taryn graduated from West Virginia University with a bachelor's degree in biology.
 After college, she briefly moved to New York City and then wisely relocated to Vail in 2012.

-Since moving to the Vail Valley, Taryn has worked in hospitality management as the general manager of the Fitz bar and restaurant, as well as the beverage director at Manor Vail Lodge.
-She also moonlighted as a part-time freeski coach for SSCV, working most recently within the big mountain program as Rookie Team coordinator.
-In her free time, Taryn loves to ski in the winter and whitewater raft and mountain bike in the summer.
+Since moving to the Vail Valley, Taryn has worked in hospitality management as the general manager of the Fitz bar and restaurant as well as the beverage director at Manor Vail Lodge.
+She also moonlighted as a part-time Freeski Coach for SSCV, working most recently within the big mountain program as Rookie Team Coordinator.
+Before her promotion to Director of Development, Taryn was SSCV Club Manager.
+In her free time, she loves to ski in the winter and whitewater raft and mountain bike in the summer.
 She loves to travel and spend time with family.

 Chief Operating Officer